chhe/livecli/docs/api.rst

 API Reference
 =============

-.. module:: streamlink
+.. module:: livecli

-This ia reference of all the available API methods in Streamlink.
+This ia reference of all the available API methods in Livecli.

-Streamlink
+Livecli
 ------------

 .. autofunction:: streams